 Enmeshment, acceptance, and abandonment

 When kids are becoming adults, they start to appreciate all the things their parents did for them.
-They feel like it’s their responsibility to take care of their parents, especially when they get older.
+They feel it’s their responsibility to care for their parents, especially when they get older.

-The problem is that a lot of parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
+The problem is that many parents continue their toxic behaviors, which alienate their kids and leave a bitter taste in their mouths.
 How parents treat their grown kids lies on a spectrum ranging from enmeshment to abandonment.
-The mid-point of this spectrum is healthy acceptance of the child.
+The mid-point of this spectrum is the healthy acceptance of the child.

 The two ends of the above spectrum are both forms of rejection.
 They characterize unhealthy parenting.